 Robert De Niro portrays Darby-raised mobster Frank Sheeran — a former president of Wilmington’s International Brotherhood of Teamsters Local 326.

 Sheeran was featured in author Charles Brandt’s 2004 book “I Heard You Paint Houses” as a mafia hit man who claimed to have murdered ex-Teamsters leader Jimmy Hoffa.

 Sheeran’s deathbed confession to Hoffa’s murder serves as the basis for “The Irishman,” which takes place across 50 years.

 Sheeran died in December 2003.
 In the movie, he is seen picking out his casket and final resting place, which in real life is at Holy Cross Cemetery.

-Read more about “The Irishman’s” connection to local Philadelphia landmarks here.
+Read more about how Martin Scorsese’s “The Irishman” is connected to a local Delaware County landmark here.